With summer nearly a memory, companies are entering the home stretch of the year.

 The biggest one?
 Failure to address the meaty issues.

 To achieve the objectives you and your team say you want, you must talk about all the obstacles to high performance.
-Alignment does not mean absence of conflict.
+Alignment does not mean the absence of conflict.
 Just the opposite.
-Authentic alignment is achieved only when conflict is encouraged, options for resolving that conflict are weighed, and a solution is reached that all leaders support.
-Debate is healthy, though argument is not.
+Authentic alignment can be achieved not only with the use of the right tools (such as this Hoshin Kanri template), but also by encouraging conflict, exploring options to resolve that conflict, and finding a solution for it that is supported by all leaders.
+Debate is healthy, though the argument is not.
 And for healthy conflict to occur, leaders must trust one another.
-You can’t talk openly and candidly about problems, fears, and controversy with people you don’t trust and care about.
+You can’t talk openly and candidly about prob lems, fears, and controversy with people you don’t trust and care about.
 When trust is present, you and your team can focus on fixing problems, replicating successes, and carving up sacred cows.
 Absent trust, your planning process will be a waste of time.

 There are two questions you need to consider when evaluating whether your team has the trust necessary to plan effectively.